The Music Man: 2022 Broadway revival

-Another Broadway revival began previews on December 20, 2021, and opened on February 10, 2022, at the Winter Garden Theatre.
-The production stars Hugh Jackman as Hill and Sutton Foster as Marian with Jefferson Mays as the Mayor, Jayne Houdyshell as Mrs. Shinn, Shuler Hensley as Marcellus, Marie Mullen as Mrs. Paroo, Benjamin Pajak as Winthrop, Remy Auberjonois as Charlie Cowell, Phillip Boykin as Olin Britt and Eddie Korbich as Jacey Squires.
-It is produced by Kate Horton, Barry Diller, and David Geffen and directed by Jerry Zaks, with choreography by Warren Carlyle.
+A Broadway revival began previews on December 20, 2021, and opened on February 10, 2022, at the Winter Garden Theatre.
+The production starred Hugh Jackman as Harold and Sutton Foster as Marian with Jefferson Mays as the Mayor, Jayne Houdyshell as Mrs. Shinn, Shuler Hensley as Marcellus, Marie Mullen as Mrs. Paroo, Benjamin Pajak as Winthrop, Remy Auberjonois as Charlie Cowell, Phillip Boykin as Olin Britt and Eddie Korbich as Jacey Squires.
+It was produced by Kate Horton, Barry Diller, Evan McGill, and David Geffen and directed by Jerry Zaks, with choreography by Warren Carlyle.
 It features sets and costumes by Santo Loquasto, lighting by Brian MacDevitt, and sound by Scott Lehrer.
 The production was set to open in 2020 but was delayed due to the COVID-19 pandemic.
 It suspended performances from December 28, 2021, through January 5, 2022, after Jackman tested positive for COVID-19.
 The production closed on January 15, 2023.

-The production received mixed reviews but was a success at the box office, taking in $3.5 million in ticket sales during the week of March 22, 2022, more than any show since the pandemic began.
-It was nominated for six Tony Awards, including Best Revival of a Musical, but it did not win any.
-A special Theatre World Award for "Outstanding Ensemble" was presented to the 21 cast members making their Broadway debuts in the revival.
-On the negative side, Jesse Green, in The New York Times, declared the revival, "flat" and "old-fashioned".
+The production was a success at the box office, taking in $3.5 million in ticket sales during the week of March 22, 2022, more than any show since the pandemic began.
+Critical reaction was mixed: on the negative side, Jesse Green, in The New York Times, declared the revival, "flat" and "old-fashioned".
 He criticized Jackman's "smart but strangely inward performance" and felt that Foster's witty and front-facing performance was compromised by her vocal miscasting.
-Johnny Oleksinski of The New York Post described the production as a "let down", writing, "Sometimes the show is dark and moody, determined not to have too much fun with a story about a con artist who wins in the end despite his misdeeds.
+Johnny Oleksinski of the New York Post described the production as a "let-down", writing, "Sometimes the show is dark and moody, determined not to have too much fun with a story about a con artist who wins in the end despite his misdeeds.
 At others, it's ... painfully corny".
 Frank Scheck of The Hollywood Reporter gave the production a lukewarm review, calling Jackman "neither a great singer nor a particularly accomplished dancer" and commenting that Foster's "voice doesn’t have the crystalline beauty of such predecessors as Barbara Cook and Shirley Jones, and many of the songs aren’t really suited for her".
 He concluded, however, that "the show ironically feels urgently timely."
 On the positive side, in Variety, Marilyn Stasio gave the production a rave review, praising all the performances, direction and designs, and calling it "vintage Broadway, but gussied up in grand, glorious style".
+It was nominated for six Tony Awards, including Best Revival of a Musical, but it did not win any.
+A special Theatre World Award for "Outstanding Ensemble" was presented to the 21 cast members making their Broadway debuts in the revival.

+An official cast recording was released on September 23, 2022.
+In the fall 2022 fundraising for Broadway Cares/Equity Fights AIDS, The Music Man broke the Red Bucket fundraising record by raising $2,002,612 toward the charity.